Live events and live outputs in Media Services

 trueat creation time (default is

-false).
-You also need to pass your own access token (
+To avoid a random token in the URL, you also need to pass your own access token (

 Live ingest URL naming rules